Hydrozoning

-Hydrozoning is the practice of clustering together plants with similar water requirements in an effort to conserve water.
-Grouping plants into hydrozones is an approach to irrigation and garden design where plants with similar water needs are grouped together.
-Through the practice of hydrozoning, it is possible to customize irrigation schedules for each area’s needs, improving efficiency and avoiding overwatering and underwatering certain plants and grasses.
+Hydrozoning is the practice of clustering together plants with similar water requirements to conserve water.
+Grouping plants into hydrozones is an approach to irrigation and garden design where plants with similar water needs are grouped.
+Hydrozoning makes it possible to customize irrigation schedules for each area’s needs, improving efficiency and avoiding overwatering and underwatering certain plants and grasses.

-As you move farther away from the water source, your plantings require less water.
+As you move further away from the water source, your plantings require less water.
 For example, drought tolerant plants such as sage or cactus would not be planted in a bluegrass lawn, but would be separated, since bluegrass has a higher water requirement.

 The principal hydrozone is found in local parks and gathering places, such as urban plazas and spaces around well-used public buildings.
-Mixing plants with different water needs can result in over-watering of water-thrifty plants or under-watering of plants requiring regular moisture.
+Mixing plants with different water needs can result in the over-watering of water-thrifty plants or the under-watering of plants requiring regular moisture.